HUD Lowers FHA Loan Limits And How Affects Home Buyers

 - Bank Statement Mortgage Loans For Self Employed Borrowers requires no tax returns and there are no loan limit caps

 - Either 24 months of personal and/or business bank statements are averaged to derive to monthly income

-- If borrower uses business bank statements, then only 50% of the bank statement deposits can be used
+- If the borrower uses business bank statements, then only 50% of the bank statement deposits can be used

 Contact us for more details